zellio/jobim/README.md

 # Jobim

-`jobim` is a small ruby utility to pop-up an HTTP server on top of any given directory. `jobim` leverages [Thin](//github.com/macournoyer/thin/) and offers a limited subset of the `thin` utilities for your convenience.
+`jobim` is a light utility for generating a static HTTP server.
+This allows for rapid website design and development without the hassle and security risk of a full web-server installation. `jobim` leverages [Thin](//github.com/macournoyer/thin/) and exposes a limited subset of the `thin` executable command flags for your convenience.

 ## Installation

-`jobim` is registered on [rubygems](//rubygems.org/gems/jobim) and is therefore available anywhere good gems are sold.
+`jobim` is registered on [rubygems](//rubygems.org/gems/jobim) and is available anywhere good gems are sold.

 ``` shell